 I took this photograph because I knew that the verse is identical to one composed by John Maxwell Edmonds for the Imphal War Cemetery.
 Not only that, but it was clearly inspired by Simonides' epitaph to the heroes of Thermopylae in 480 BC:

 Go tell the Spartans, you passers-by,It was ever thus.
 It should not need to be explained that Thermopylae was part of a much larger struggle for the fate of western civilisation.
-Our tomorrows were also saved by the 1,400 brave men, outnumbered at least 130 to one, gave their todays twenty-five centuries ago.
+Our tomorrows were also on the line when thise 1,400 brave men, outnumbered at least 130 to one, gave their todays twenty-five centuries ago.

 Here obedient to their will we lie.